logicware-uae/muyan-TTS-GUI/README.md

 - You'll see the **Muyan-TTS Speech Generator** interface (as shown in your image).
 - Upload a reference voice (WAV), input your text, and click **Generate Speech**.

----

-Let me know if you want this as a downloadable PDF guide or in another language!